21 Staycation Spots in Bangkok For Your Weekend Getaways

 Siam @ Siam Design Hotel Bangkok

-[email protected] is a 4.5-star hotel with chic design in the Siam downtown area and offers nine room types.
+[email protected] is a chic design hotel in the Siam downtown area and offers nine room types.
 The hotel can be conveniently reached as it is only a few steps away from the National Stadium BTS station.
 There is Valet Parking available if you prefer to arrive by car.

 The room that is worth highlighting is the Club Heritage room, which comes with a large, seven-foot double queen-sized bed.
 No reason to get into a fight for space on the bed, there is plenty.
 The Club Heritage room has a beautiful bathtub with a shower set from Malin + Goetz's, a famous brand for natural chemical-free ingredients.